-Besides making use of the sophisticated fish labs in the Department of Collective Behaviour, I have recently completed building my own experimental lab at the Limnological Institute at the University of Konstanz.
-Key feature of my new lab is the large experimental setup that enables the automatic testing of up to 8 fish simultaneously as well that of large schools of fish to look at both group-level and among-group level processes.
+Besides making use of the sophisticated fish labs in the Department of Collective Behaviour, I have set up my own experimental lab at the Limnological Institute at the University of Konstanz.
+The key feature of my new lab is the large experimental setup that enables the automatic testing of up to 8 fish simultaneously as well that of large schools of fish to look at both group-level and among-group level processes.
 The setup consists of a 1.5 m x 2.5 m tank that can be divided into 8 smaller tanks.
 The top part of the setup contains both visible and IR lighting, thus enabling us to test fish under a large range of light levels, including complete darkness.
 A total of eight Raspberry Pi computers with carefully calibrated cameras enable the automated recording of the fish.
 We have large social housing tanks in the basement of the institute and have custom-build individual housing tanks that enable the holding of up to 128 individual fish.

 Automated recording and tracking